OPPORTUNITIES AND PROGRAMS

 Advanced Placement Summer Institutes for Teachers

-This program is offered by the Office of Academic Special Programs and the College Board for high school teachers who are teaching or are planning to teach high school Advanced Placement (AP) courses.
-The vertical teams and building success courses are for middle school and high school teachers from the same school systems working and learning as teams.
-Three Georgia Staff Development Units are awarded at the completion of the Institute.
-All of the AP courses will be offered as part of an annual one-week AP Summer Institute.
+This program is offered by the Georgia Center for Continuing Education and the College Board for high school teachers who are teaching or are planning to teach high school Advanced Placement (AP®) courses.
+Three Georgia Professional Learning Units (PLUs) are awarded at the completion of the Institute.
+All of the courses are offered as part of an annual Advanced Placement Summer Institute.

-These intensive learning experiences are intended primarily to assist high school and middle school teachers in preparing and teaching their AP courses, and to help build networks of AP teachers within their disciplines and school systems.
+These intensive learning experiences are intended primarily to assist high school teachers in preparing and teaching their AP® courses, and to help build networks of AP teachers within their disciplines and school systems.

 To the Top